How Much Does Amazon Relay Insurance Cost in 2026?Price + Discounts

 Trailer interchange covers physical damage to a trailer you don’t own while it’s in your care, custody, and control under an interchange agreement.

-• Why it matters: Power-only carriers often find out after a yard claim that “non-owned trailer” wording isn’t the same as interchange coverage.
+• Why it matters: Power-only carriers often find out after a yard claim that “non-owned trailer” wording isn’t the same as trailer interchange coverage.

 • Who needs it: Power-only carriers and anyone routinely hooking to non-owned trailers under interchange terms.